 - 1/4 cup dried goji berries

-Place the water in a large pot and bring it to a rolling boil.
-Reduce the heat to medium, add the pork bones, and cook for 10 minutes.
+- Place the water in a large pot and bring it to a rolling boil.
+Reduce the heat to medium, add the pork bones, and cook uncovered for 15 minutes.